 For more information about the UPMC Bedford Emergency Department, call 814-623-3500.

 If you are experiencing a life-threatening injury or illness, please call 911.

 UPMC Bedford is certified as an Acute Stroke Ready Hospital by The Joint Commission and the American Heart Association/American Stroke Association.
 The certification recognizes hospitals equipped to treat stroke patients with timely, evidence-based care prior to transferring them to a Primary or Comprehensive Stroke Center.

 The Emergency Department at UPMC Bedford also uses telemedicine to help assess possible stroke patients and give timely treatment.
 This system uses high-tech videoconferencing to link experts at the UPMC Stroke Institute to the UPMC Bedford Emergency Department physicians.
 The stroke experts assess the patient’s condition and recommend the best treatment for the patient.

 When necessary, patient care continues with our Hospitalists — board-certified or board eligible physicians who care for patients during their inpatient stay.
-The hospitalists' 24 hour, 365 day availability allows them to quickly track test results and promptly order follow up tests and medications for patients.
+Our hospitalists' are able to track test results and promptly order follow up tests and medications for patients.